ericyork/eidolon/_posts/2018-02-22-how-i-got-jekyll-running.md

 ### Create Necessary Files and Rules

 Next, I needed to create some files for the new gems to work with.
-Both of these files were created in `root`.
+All of these files were created in the project's `root`.
 + `$ touch Procfile`
 + `$ touch config.ru`
++ `$ touch rakefile.rb`

 Inside `Procfile` (btw, no extension of that file), I added the following lines:

 `web: bundle exec puma -t 8:32 -w 3 -p $PORT`

-And inside `config.ru`, I added these lines:
+Meanwhile, inside `config.ru`, I added these lines:

 `web: bundle exec puma -t 8:32 -w 3 -p $PORT`

+Finally, I added the following lines to `rakefile.rb`

+`task :build do
+  system('bundle exec jekyll build') end

+namespace :assets do
+  task precompile: :build
+end`

 ### Stage, Comment, Commit and Push Changes